-What are some small business accounting tips and tricks?
+Here are the best small business accounting tips and tricks to consider:

 For more info about accounting and best practices, visit the Federal Government's accounting resource pages and FoundersGrid's accounting best practices for small businesses and startups.
 Also, check out this Globe and Mail article that illustrates the link between strong accounting practices, bookkeeping and tax preparation.

 Your bookkeeping could be simple or complex depending on the type of small business you run.
 But whether you choose to hire someone or DIY, you still need to be well organized to simplify your accounting and taxes.
 Basic needs: you could do it yourself if you work from home, expect to have less than $30K/year in sales and don't have to collect and remit sales taxes to the government.
 Average needs: whether you and your partner are interior designers and your business generates $180K in sales, or you operate a hair salon with walk-in customers and employees, you will likely need the help of an accountant and a bookkeeper at certain times.
 Advanced needs: you distribute truck components in Canada and the US.
 You have six people working for you, and the company is incorporated in both countries.
 You may need a full-time bookkeeper and an accountant with US corporate and tax experience.